 The band budget is fairly distributed among all band students.
 Student band fees are calculated by dividing the overall band budget by the number of expected students in each program.
-Students in co-curricular activities (marching band, winter guard and winter percussion) pay more in band fees than students who do not participate in those groups because of the additional expenses associated with co-curricular activities.
+Students in co-curricular activities (marching band, winter guard and winter percussion) pay more in-band fees than students who do not participate in those groups because of the additional expenses associated with co-curricular activities.

-Band classes and their corresponding performing ensembles have expenses which average $25,000 or more per year.
+Band classes and their corresponding performing ensembles have expenses that average $25,000 or more per year.
 These include sheet music, guest instructors, workshops, travel to and registration in annual Music Performance Assessments (MPAs), instrument repairs and replacement, and other expenses that are not paid for by the school district.
 To help cover these costs, band students are expected to participate in fundraisers to pay for their band fees.